 In the Colonial period Strada Stretta – Strait Street – was the heart of Valletta's jazz scene and red-light district.
 It's a long, lamp-lit, narrow place (you can practically touch hands across the overhanging galleriji), draughts of sea breeze bringing warmth and chill equally.
 Nowadays it thrives on a crowded café culture, partying 'til dawn, and a kaleidoscope of humanity from buskers and chancers to despairing lovers.
 A place of embraces, glances and first meetings, kisses for free.
-Largely surviving the Second World War, the many boarded-up derelict buildings – a mixture of high sandstone walls, cracked doors, flaking paint, rotting sashes, rusting lattices, jagged window panes, shuttered secrets – create an extraordinary atmosphere.
+Largely surviving the Second World War, the many boarded-up derelict buildings – a mixture of high limestone walls, cracked doors, flaking paint, rotting sashes, rusting lattices, jagged window panes, shuttered secrets – create an extraordinary atmosphere.
 Some are being restored.
 Others are being rejuvenated.
 The Splendid, a bordello in times past, is one such, its scent and scene defined by distressed surfaces and crumbling architecture … a silent fireplace, bared wires … shadows, corridors, locked rooms.
 At the back there's a window left half open, to let wander, they say, the ghost of a girl murdered in lust.
 Supported by the Valletta 2018 Foundation under the artistic curatorship of the university academic, fine art historian and philosopher Giuseppe Schembri Bonaci, The Splendid (The Strada Stretta Concept) has become a justifiably well-supported culture hub, providing an intimate venue for innovative creative expression in all areas of artistic life and community exchange.

 Schembri Bonaci trained in theatre direction in Moscow, working with Pyotr Fomenko.
 A determined individual of intricate thought and lexicographical mind, seeking new tensions, new connections, new psychological perspectives, forever gilding and coding the simple with unlikely, unthought of associations or derivatives, rarely content to leave anything untouched or unargued, happiest turning cadences into question marks, his productions inevitably challenge and defy.
 Purity, beauty, dissonance, provocation, black moods, mischief, restless wild-cards, the suddenness of the unexpected, calm winds turned into savage Mediterranean storms – all go into the cauldron that is his questing, grizzled personality.